PapenfussLab/RothSchulze_pregnancy-gut-microbiome-T1D/README.md

 **Analysis_metagenomics_dataset_upload.Rmd:** R markdown script with all the code used to analyse the taxonomy and functional metagenomics data.

 **Analysis_metagenomics_dataset_uploadG.html:** Knitted html document corresponding to Analysis_metagenomics_dataset_upload.Rmd with the complete analysis of the metagenomic taxonomic and functional data.

+*To view this file copy the address, go to https://htmlpreview.github.io/ paste and click enter.*

 **Mothers_Metagenomics_Strain.RData:** Contains the input for the markdown *Analysis_metagenomics_dataset_upload.Rmd* in which taxonomic analyses where performed at the strain taxonomic level.